-It’s been a year and a half since Google’s January 2020 announcement, setting up the ambitious goal to have brand new privacy-preserving advertising technologies deployed in 2022 for the developer community to start adopting them in place of third-party cookies.
+It’s been a year and a half since Google’s January 2020 announcement regarding the death of third-party cookies.
+Since then, an ambitious goal has been set up to have brand new privacy-preserving advertising technologies deployed for the developer community to start adopting in place of Google third-party cookies in 2022.

 While many have reacted to the delay as a surprise, this was to be expected for quite some time.
 In August 2020, Jerry Dischler from Google said that the deadline won’t proceed if there aren’t solutions that work for everyone while also protecting user privacy.
-And after the recent UK Competition and Markets Authority (CMA) report – indicating that the regulator will be more directly involved in the development of the Privacy Sandbox – it was clear that 2022 would be unreachable.
+And after the recent UK Competition and Markets Authority (CMA) report – indicating that the regulator will be more directly involved in the development of the Privacy Sandbox – it was clear that the removal of google third party cookies in 2022 would be unreachable.

 However, in our view, the new more-realistic timeline should provide wider engagement on the testing stage of FLoC and FLEDGE.
 This will provide even better quality for the end solution implemented inside the browser – one that is 100% market-ready.

 As one of the key contributors to the Privacy Sandbox and fully independent from the company-owned browser, RTB House considers this a good thing.
 We believe market participants should spend this extra time on education about the next generation advertising systems and how to fuel them with advertiser’s or publisher’s 1st party data to maintain relevant and efficient advertising.

 The question is – how much more time does the industry actually have?
 The answer is – not much.
 Based on the official procedures for bringing new features to Chrome, we at RTB House expect that the next two years will be filled with work:

 - H2 2021 – prototype of the solution to be built within the browser

 - H1 2022 – community review of the results from prototype testing and preparations for Origin Trials

 - H2 2022 – community review of the Origin Trials results